Shantom/DailyDungeon/README.md

 The easiest way to build the cloud-based service for a custom Alexa skill is to use AWS Lambda, an Amazon Web Services offering that runs code only when it's needed and scales automatically, so there is no need to provision or continuously run servers.  [^AL]

-I upload my code for my Alexa skill to AWS Lambda and it does the rest, executing it in response to Alexa voice interactions and automatically managing the compute resources.
+The code for my Alexa skill was uploaded to AWS Lambda and it does the rest, executing it in response to Alexa voice interactions and automatically managing the compute resources.

 [^AL]: https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html

 ### Amazon DynamoDB

-It is inevitable to have to store attributes for some reasons.
+It is inevitable to have to store attribute information as described in section [Persistent data](# Persistent data).
 We can store them as session attributes, but they would be lost after the session ends.
 For those attributes that need to be persistent, we need to use a database to store them.
 Fortunately, the ASK-SDK for Python allows us to get full access to DynamoDB.

 Amazon DynamoDB is a fully managed proprietary NoSQL database service that supports key-value and document data structures. [^DDB]